New! Hardwood Adirondack Chairs

 Stylish Adirondack Chairs Available Online

-These beautiful classic American outdoor items that are sometimes called a Cape Cod chair have been designed based on the classic Westport chair that was created at the turn of the 20th century.
+These beautiful classic American outdoor chairs that are sometimes called a Cape Cod chair have been designed based on the classic Westport chair that was created at the turn of the 20th century.
 The chairs that we are offering are made from hardwood and painted white with 3 coats of quality outdoor paint.

 If you want to get that Hamptons holiday feel with an Adirondack chair you can check out the French Knot homewares online listing here.
 Why buy one online when a matching pair would be twice as good!